sawlew/mtn-sim-pack/README.md

  The only image I imported in the layout is the sim chip.

- I'm open to suggestions and critisizing
+ I'm open to suggestions and criticism